ad5960/design-pattern/README.md

 Customer and Chef classes, enabling the straightforward addition or removal of observers without modifying the Customer.
 The Singleton pattern in the Menu class simplifies menu management by centralizing changes to menu items.
 Overall, this design allows for easier modification and extension of object types in the future.

-- Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain:
+- Simplicity and understandability of your implementation:

 - Design patterns: The Builder and Observer design patterns improve the code's organization, making it easier to understand the program's structure and flow.
 The Builder pattern separates the meal creation process from its representation, while the Observer pattern promotes loose coupling between the Customer and Chef classes.